HomeBlog

 Between dinner moments — after a toast wraps up, before the next course, during a lull — I'll drop in a subtle music shift.
 Maybe the playlist moves from acoustic covers to something slightly warmer and more rhythmic.
 Nothing jarring.
 Just enough that the room feels different without knowing exactly why.

-These micro-transitions keep the energy from flattening out.
+These micro-transitions keep the energy from flatting out.
 They signal to guests (subconsciously) that the night is moving forward, that something is coming.

 The biggest pacing mistake is treating dinner and dancing as two totally separate blocks.
+They're not.
 The transition between them should feel like a slow ramp, not a cliff.

 Here's how I build that bridge: